caitlyntang/tp/docs/DeveloperGuide.md

 <box type="tip" seamless>

-**Tip:** If there are no patients stored in the Application, then an empty ListView will be displayed.
+**Tip:** If there are no patients stored in the CogniCare application, then an empty ListView will be displayed.
 </box>